sreeshmaheshwar/formal-power-series/README.md

 ## Usage

 The `FormalPowerSeries` class provides a `std::vector`-like interface and requires only a modular integer implementation and a (corresponding) convolution operation (typically, [NTT](https://mathworld.wolfram.com/NumberTheoreticTransform.html)), both common among libraries.
-The polynomial multiplication implementation underlying the formal power series operations may therefore be switched out at will.
+The polynomial multiplication implementation underlying the formal power series operations (see `FormalPowerSeries.h` for the APIs) may therefore be switched out at will.

 The solution to an [AtCoder problem](https://atcoder.jp/contests/abc297/tasks/abc297_h), using this library backed by ACL, is shown below.